This post may contain affiliate links. Please see my disclosure policy for details.

 Tomb of Ramses IV – KV2

-By far, the prettiest most colourful tomb included in the standard entry price is Ramses IV.
+By far, the prettiest and one of the best tombs in the Valley of the Kings included in the standard entry price is Ramses IV.
 It’s quite a short tomb but the vibrancy of the hieroglyphics more than make up for it!

 As you walk down the corridor, you’ll end up at the burial room which is filled with yellow paint on the walls, beautiful paintings of ancient Egyptian scenes and Goddess Nut on the ceiling representing the night sky.